Diversity, Equity, Inclusion, Accessibility

 AIC was incorporated in 1972 by a group of white conservation professionals to represent a largely white field.
 Since then, the demographics of the association and foundation, and particularly leadership, have remained fairly homogeneous, reinforcing the existing power structures in the field of cultural heritage preservation and reflecting the pervasive inequity in the United States.
-AIC and FAIC’s boards and staff recognize that the homogeneity of organizational leadership has upheld systemic barriers in the organizations' governance and operations.
+We recognize that the homogeneity of organizational leadership has upheld systemic barriers in the organizations' governance and operations.

-The AIC and FAIC Boards and staff are committed to improving DEIA within our organizations and the larger cultural heritage field, including at the board level.
-The AIC Board is creating a board diversity plan to identify action items and prioritize initiatives for more inclusive governance.
 In recognition that past practices and guidelines do not sufficiently promote equity, the AIC Board has initiated reviews of the Bylaws, the Code of Ethics, and the AIC professional membership eligibility and application process.
 These reviews focus on how AIC is structured and governed, who is eligible for leadership roles, and how the organization can best serve all members.
-The AIC Board is actively working on a stakeholder-engaged strategic planning process to guide the organization for the next three years.
 The AIC Board crafts and solicits position papers and statements expressing organizational stances on DEIA topics, with the assistance of members.
 These include the revised Position Statement on Contested Commemorative and Confederate Monuments.
 The FAIC Board is also engaged in supporting FAIC’s core value of equity and inclusion.

 Equity and Inclusion Committee

-AIC’s Equity and Inclusion Committee (EIC) was created to “formalize our commitment to the issues of equity and inclusion within the organization and the field of conservation at large.”
-The EIC was formed in 2016 as a recommendation of the Equity and Inclusion Working Group, whose “Recommendations for Advancing Equity and Inclusion in the American Institute for Conservation” provide an essential road map for our future progress.
+AIC’s Equity and Inclusion Committee (EIC) was created in 2016 to formalize our commitment to the issues of equity and inclusion within the organization and the field of conservation at large.
+The committee's predecessor, the Equity and Inclusion Working Group, developed “Recommendations for Advancing Equity and Inclusion in the American Institute for Conservation” to provide an essential road map for our future progress.
 EIC has created valuable programming and projects, often in collaboration with other networks, committees, and members.
 These include an Accessibility Survey with member Sally G. Kim, Affinity Groups including the Rainbow Caucus and BIPOC Caucus, and resources collected in the Diversity, Equity, Inclusion & Accessibility section of the AIC Wiki.

 Equitable Review Practices

-In order to ensure the equity of review processes for funding, publication, and abstract acceptance for conferences, AIC and FAIC staff and member leadership, including the EIC, have revised the criteria for applications and reviews to make these processes more inclusive and equitable.
-DEIA has been established as a criteria for review in abstract submission, several funding opportunities, and in publications submissions.
+AIC and FAIC staff and member leadership have revised the criteria for applications and reviews to make funding, publication, and abstract acceptance more inclusive and equitable.
+DEIA has been established as a criteria for abstract review, several funding opportunities, and in publications submissions.
 Anonymized review of scholarships and grants has been introduced where possible to help reduce bias.
 To promote open access to information, each funding opportunity has specific criteria for review which are available to both applicants and reviewers.
-The AIC Annual Meeting has centered DEIA initiatives into the abstract review for its general and concurrent general sessions.
-By clearly outlining expectations, qualifications, and review processes, AIC and FAIC strive to make the process more transparent and encourage diverse applications and authors.

 Member Initiatives & Programming

 AIC and FAIC have made improvements in providing access to programming, such as closed captioning in video events, but acknowledge that there is significant work that must be done.
 The AIC Annual Meeting presentation guidelines were created to encourage and help presenters create more accessible presentations.
-Utilizing the Accessibility Survey, AIC and FAIC Boards and staff will continue to address community needs to ensure our programming, website, resources, and publications are accessible.
+Utilizing the Accessibility Survey, we will continue to address community needs to ensure our programming, website, resources, and publications are accessible.